 The unfurnished space gives you the...
 More info

 Office accommodation at this West London business centre ranges from self-contained suites with two workstations to entire floors for larger businesses.
 Modern office spaces at the four-storey building are available with all-inclusive pricing and flexible terms.

 Each space has plenty of natural light, stylish furniture, and the latest technology including CATV cabling and high-speed fibre broadband internet.
 To ensure IT systems...
 More info

 Premium office suites furnished to a high standard, complete with spacious lounge and meeting rooms, IT and communications systems, on site parking, 24 hour access and security.
 More info

 In addition to serviced offices and hygienic work units, this business centre is also home to high-quality commercial kitchens.
 Modular kitchens are perfect for start-up and established businesses looking to keep their capital costs down.
 They are designed with everything you need to get started, including ventilation, drainage, hygienic surfaces and waste collection.
 Since the kitchens are free of equipment, you can customise the space for...
 More info

-With West End quality office accommodation at affordable rates, serviced and furnished offices range from 75 to 1,000 square feet at this contemporary building.
+With West End quality office accommodation at affordable rates, the serviced and furnished offices at at 47-49 Park Royal Road range from 75 to 1,000 square feet.
 Along with competitive rates for versatile spaces, the business centre benefits from extensive business support services.
 These include a spacious reception area with friendly staff to ensure your guests and other visitors are greeted with a professional welcome.
 Staff are also...
 More info

 Business in Ealing